TuomasJalonen/image-based-product-tracking/README.md

 # Visual Product Tracking System Using Siamese Neural Networks

-The dataset will be published soon.
+The Veneer21 Dataset is available at: https://ieee-dataport.org/open-access/veneer21